sidba2003/EquationSolver/README.md

 Given the value of x and the terms, the value of y will be computed by converting the string to json by extracting all the values and carrying out a final set of computations over the generated json object.

+Unit Tests can be found for the same in the folder of ./src/main/Tests/